Download & Other Tools

 - How Children Are Faring

-The number of unintentional injuries, which account for the majority of hospitalizations for injuries among children/youth, declined statewide from 31,798 in 1993 to 21,088 in 2011.
-Rates have declined, as well; among all age groups, 2011 hospitalization rates for unintentional injuries were lower than 1993 levels.
+Hospitalization rates for unintentional injuries in California, which account for the majority of hospitalizations for injuries among children/youth, have fluctuated in recent years, but are lower than 1993 levels.
+This is true overall and among all age groups.
 In recent years, rates of hospitalizations for unintentional injuries have been highest among those ages 16-20 and under age 1 in California.
 The hospitalization rate for intentional injuries is highest among youth ages 16-20, followed by youth ages 13-15.

 - Policy Implications

-Most unintentional injuries to children/youth ages 0-20 are preventable, and many can be addressed by public policies focused on safety.
-California has a number of laws in place to strengthen injury prevention (1).
-Intentional injuries, occurring as the result of maltreatment or self-harm, also can be prevented and should be addressed.
+Most unintentional injuries to children and youth ages 0-20 are preventable, and many can be addressed by public policies and programs focused on safety.
+California has a number of laws and initiatives in place to strengthen injury prevention (1).
+Intentional injuries, occurring as a result of maltreatment, assault, or self-harm, also can be prevented and should be addressed.

-According to research and subject experts, policies that could reduce injuries among children and youth include:
+According to research and subject experts, policy and program options that could reduce injuries among children and youth include:

 Sources for this narrative: